 It's a basic truth that if you start with a goal in mind, you're way more likely to get there.

-Typical goals include planning for retirement, starting an emergency fund, saving to buy a home, or putting money away to pay for your children's college.
+Typical goals include starting an emergency fund, saving to buy a home, putting money away for children's college, or planning for retirement.
 Once you've defined your goal, you can decide where you should keep your savings.

 Other things to think about